jethrodaniel/.dotfiles/README.md

 💣 The install script is quite destructive.
 Beware.

-A whole bunch.
-All hail submodules.

-First off, [brew](https://brew.sh/) is _literally_ a submodule, and is used to install whatever packages we can, to enhance portability.
+🍺 [brew](https://brew.sh/) is used to install whatever packages we can, to enhance portability.

 All dependencies